 Before they were chief residents, they were residents and interns.
 And before that, they were medical students!
 The Chief Residents behind the famed Washington Manual® provide medical students tips on how to use the Manual to support their learning before and during their clinical rotations.

 The Chief Residents of Washington University are always hard at work!
 From mentoring students, to attending conferences, to giving back to the university – they are always on the go with a cup of java in their hands!
 Find out what they do outside of work!

-Sooner than you think, real-life patients will be looking to you for answers to questions about their healthcare.
-But what makes a good medical resident?
-What makes a great resident?
+Soon, real-life patients will be looking to you to guide decisions about their healthcare.
+Do you want help on being a good resident?
+How about a great resident?
 Here you’ll find important advice on juggling sleep with work and study, interacting with patients and their families, self-confidence, making the right diagnosis, and more.
-Residency directors (past and present), senior residents, and newbies who’ve just started their residency offer their take on tackling new responsibilities and navigating medical school residency.

 Letter from Dr. Frank Domino, editor of 5-Minute Clinical Consult and 5MinuteConsult.com

 To all first-years:

 You've made it through match – congratulations!
 Despite your worries, you are ready for residency.
 Yes, the hours are long and learning while caring for patients can be intimidating.
 Answering questions in front of patients and your attendings can be a challenge.
 But saying goodbye to medical school is a great opportunity to start using your knowledge and skills in real-life situations, making decisions about actual patients, and learning how your efforts help people live their lives.